FeanorTheElf/feanor-math/Readme.md

 This is a library for number theory, written completely in Rust.
 The idea is to provide a more modern alternative to projects like NTL or FLINT, however due to the large scope of those projects, the current implementation is still far away from that.
-In particular, we use modern language features - in particular the trait system - to provide a generic framework for rings, that makes it easy to nest them, or create custom rings, while still achieving high performance.
+More concretely, we use modern language features - in particular the trait system - to provide a generic framework for rings, that makes it easy to nest them, or create custom rings, while still achieving high performance.
-This is impossible in NTL, and while FLINT provides a framework for this, it is quite complicated and not extensible.
+This is impossible in NTL, and while FLINT provides a framework for this, it is quite complicated and not very extensible.
-From a user's point of view, we thus envision this library to be somewhat closer to high-level computer algebra systems like sage, but also have a strong static type system and native performance.
+From a user's point of view, we thus envision this library to be somewhat closer to high-level computer algebra systems like sagemath, but also have a strong static type system and very high performance.

+## Current State

 The current state is far away from this vision, as only a small set of most important algorithms have been implemented.
-Furthermore, the provided algorithms are not yet as optimized as their counterparts in other systems.
+Furthermore, this library should still be considered to be in an alpha phase.
+In particular, I will make changes to interfaces and implementations without warning, although I try to keep core interfaces (basically those in `crate::ring::*`) stable.
+Furthermore, there might be bugs, and many implementations are not particularly optimized.
 Nevertheless, I think this library can already be useful, and I regularly use it for various applications, including cryptography.

 ## A short introduction